flouciel/flouciel.github.io/src/content/blog/ios-jailbreak-type.md

 Not all jailbreaks work in the same way.
 This page will take you through each type of jailbreak and explain how they work.
 (This section is copied from [ios.cfw.guide](https://ios.cfw.guide))
 ### 1. Untethered Jailbreaks
 Untethered jailbreaks can be considered the holy grail of all jailbreaks.
-They only require the exploit to be ran once either via a website, an app or a computer.
+They only require the exploit to be run once, either via a website, an app, or a computer.
 ![untethe](@assets/images/2024-10-15-13-52-54.png)

 After that, your device is fully jailbroken and won't require any further action.
 The exploit will stay on a device even after you reboot it.